Warfare in the Dune Imperium

 In Dune these are a Holtzman force field used as defence.
 A shield can be set to block any moving object above a certain velocity.
 This works in both directions, so a shield that stops bullets coming in also stops you from shooting out.

-Shields are usually personal, protecting one individual.
-(It is not practical to tune the shield to block all moving objects, because that would stop the movement of air molecules in and out of the shield and you would suffocate.)
 Shields are also common on vehicles, for example ornithopters.
 Entire buildings can be shielded, such as the Ducal palace on Arrakis, and also building sized spaceships on the ground, but this seems less common.
+There seems to be a scaling effect making large volume shields much more expensive.

 The books do suggest that shields don't protect entirely against very powerful kinetic impacts.
 In the deserts of Arrakis shields are useless, because sandworms will kill the wearer.
 So it is possible to collapse a shield with enough force, or maybe just bounce it around so hard that the person inside is injured or killed like an egg inside an unpadded box.
 But sandworms are big, really big, suggesting that the amount of kinetic energy required to kill one shielded warrior would be at least an entire salvo of battleship guns.